(Updated on December 28, 2019) It’s tough being a fan of dinosaurs in the Philippines.

 The Philippines came into existence as an archipelago about ten million years ago, during the Pleistocene Epoch.

-The first Philippine island is said to have surfaced nearly 60 million years ago – about five million years after the last of the dinosaurs died out.
+The first Philippine island likely surfaced nearly 60 million years ago – about five million years after the last of the dinosaurs died out.

 In other words, there were no dinosaurs in the Philippines because, in the first place, there was no Philippines during the time of the dinosaurs.